awslabs/aws-greengrass-labs-component-for-home-assistant/README.md

 ### Secret Configuration Changes Not Deployed

-The Greengrass Secret Manager component needs to fetch the configuration secret from the cloud, for any changes to **secrets.yaml** or the certificates to be seen by the Home Assistant component.
-The Secret Manager will not necessarily fetch the secret even when a new version of the component is deployed.
-Restart or reboot the core device to force a fetch.
+The Greengrass Secret Manager component fetches the configuration secret from the cloud when the component starts up.
+If you change the value of the secret, you need to deploy a new component version, restart Greengrass, or reboot the core device to refresh the value.

 The deployed **secrets.yaml** can be found at **/greengrass/v2/work/aws.greengrass.labs.HomeAssistant/secrets.yaml**.